andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 <h2>#6 Partitioned Tables</h2>

-- Our e-commerce tenant may have a big `orders` table, let's partition it
+- The `orders` table will grow very large, it's for all suppliers, let's partition it
-- Partitioned tables are a way to break up massive tables into chunks, so each chunk can be queried faster or chunks can be managed better
+- Partitioned tables are a way to break up massive tables.
+Each smaller table can be queried and modified faster than one jumbo table.
 - Our partitioned table uses a CPK (`supplier_id`, `id`)
-- Let's enable parallel vacuum
+- Partitions can run vacuum in parallel

 DEMO